Bobby Gonzales: Return to Sarawak in 2012

 Bobby join Sarawak on loan from Sabah during the 2012 Malaysia Cup.
 He scored Sarawak's winning goal in an opening group game of Malaysia Cup against Selangor.
-He also scored in a 6-1 win against T-Team.
+He also scored in a 6–1 win against T-Team.

 After only one season with Sabah, Sarawak confirmed that Gonzales would join the club on 4 November 2012 from Sarawak on a free transfer with only performance-related incentives due to Sabah, after agreeing on terms and signing a long-term contract.
 His contract was worth RM24K net per year and was given the number 9 shirt, the same number he wore for Sarawak during his first spell.

 On 7 January, Gonzales made his league debut return for Sarawak in the 2–1 league opening game win against Perlis at Kangar Stadium.
 Four days later on 11 January, he scored double in the 30th minute in a 5–0 home win against UITM FC.
-On 14 January, he scored in the 45th minute in a 1–1 away draw against Putrajaya SPA F.C.
+On 14 January, he scored in the 45th minute in a 1–1 away draw against Putrajaya SPA.
 On 25 January, he scored two second-half goals in Sarawak's 3–0 Malaysia FA Cup first round victory against Malacca at Sarawak State Stadium, but he was denied a hat-trick in the last minute half by a save by Malacca FA goalkeeper Nor Iman.
 Bobby's brace against Malacca made him the finest poacher player since Alistair Edwards to hit the two-goal mark for Sarawak.

 On 26 April, Gonzales was the toast of his team after having scored four goals for the Crocs in their Malaysia Premier League match against UiTM in away win 3–5 held at UiTM Stadium.
-He scored a third consecutive brace at Sarawak State Stadium in a 7–0 home win against NS Betaria FC.
+He scored a third consecutive brace at Sarawak State Stadium in a 7–0 home win against NS Betaria.
 On 4 May, bringing his tally to 17 goals in 18 games.
 This made him Sarawak's most prolific goals per game scorer of all time ahead of Sarawak legend John Hunter.
-On 21 May, he scored his 19th goal in 19 appearances for Sarawak against Pos Malaysia FC in a 2–0 away win.
+On 21 May, he scored his 19th goal in 19 appearances for Sarawak against Pos Malaysia in a 2–0 away win.
 In the final league match on 5 July, Bobby scores his first derby goal against his hometown Sabah at Likas Stadium with 2–1 win as he helped the Sarawak ended the 2013 Premier League as the unbeaten champions.

 On 31 August, Bobby Gonzales scored his two goals for Sarawak in a 4–0 win in the Malaysia Cup of group D. He scored his fourth goal of the Group D at home to Perak on Saturday by trashing 6–1 victory on 21 September.
 On 26 October 2013, Bobby scored in Sarawak Malaysia Cup semi-final second leg against Pahang, though his side went out 4–2 on aggregate.